 Frank DeLaTorre is a committed mobile healthcare leader whose service in EMS spans three decades.
-During this time, he has worked tirelessly to ensure excellence in prehospital care for our communities.
+During this time, Frank has worked tirelessly to ensure excellence in prehospital care for our communities.

 Frank began his EMS career in 1990 as a volunteer for Coloma Emergency Ambulance Service (now known as Pride Care).
 Soon after, he earned an Associate in Science Degree from Southwestern Michigan College in 1991.
 Frank continued his education in an Emergency Medical Technician Specialist program, earning his license in 1992.
 In February 1992, Frank was hired by Southwestern Michigan Community Ambulance Service (SMCAS) as an Emergency Medical Technician Specialist.